 - The backup content will be moved out of backup policy and saved as a distinct entity.

-- For the File server, the content rules will be created from the existing backup policies.
+- For File servers, the content rules will be created from the existing backup policies.
 All the content rules for your servers are listed on the Phoenix Management Console under Manage > Content Rules.
 All your content rule names will be prefixed with Rule_.

 - If a backup policy is attached to a server group, the content rule name will be created as follows:

-For the File server, all your content rule names will be derived from the backup content.
+For File servers, all content rule names will be derived from the backup content.

 Existing content in backup policy